-For Against Abstain 1.
-To approve and adopt the Agreement and Plan of Merger, dated as of June 29, 2015, by and among Willis Group Holdings Public Limited Company, Citadel Merger Sub, Inc. and Towers Watson & Co. (the "Merger Agreement") and the transactions contemplated thereby (Proposal 1).
-2. To approve, by non-binding advisory vote, specified compensatory arrangements between Towers Watson & Co. and its named executive officers relating to the transactions contemplated by the Merger Agreement (Proposal 2).
-3. To approve the adjournment of the Towers Watson special meeting if necessary or appropriate to, among other things, solicit additional votes if there are insufficient votes at the time of the Towers Watson special meeting to approve Proposal 1 (Proposal 3).
-4. In their discretion, the Proxies are authorized to vote on such other business as may properly come before the meeting or any postponement or adjournment thereof. use sign exactly as name appears above.
-Joint owners uld so indicate when signing.
-If the stockholder is a c gn.
-Executors, administrators, trustees, custodians, etc.
+For Against t Abstain 1.
+To approve and adopt the Agreement and Plan of Merger, dated as of June 29, 2015, by and among Willis Group Holdings Public Limited Company, Citadel Merger Sub, Inc. and Towers Watson & Co. (the "Merger Agreement") and the transactions contemplated thereby.
+(Proposal 1) 2.
+To approve, by non-binding advisory vote, specified compensatory arrangements between Towers Watson & Co. and its named executive officers relating to the transactions contemplated by the Merger Agreement.
+(Proposal 2).
+3. To approve the adjournment of the Towers Watson special meeting if necessary or appropriate to, among other things, solicit additional votes if there are insufficient votes at the time of the Towers Watson special meeting to approve Proposal 1.
+(Proposal 3).
+4. In their discretion, the Proxies are authorized to vote on such other business as may properly come before the meeting or any postponement or adjournment thereof. sign.
+Executors, administrators, trustees, custodians, etc ease sign the full name of the duly authorized officer.